Mark Kennedy (musician): 1968–1970: Gallery and Spectrum

-1970–71: King Harvest and Doug Parkinson in Focus
+1970–1971: King Harvest and Doug Parkinson in Focus

 In September 1970 Kennedy formed King Harvest as a progressive rock group with Leo de Castro on vocals and guitar, Jimmy Doyle on guitar (Silhouettes, Aesop's Fables, Moonstone), Duncan McGuire on bass guitar (Phantoms, Epics, Questions, Doug Parkinson in Focus, Rush) and Steve Yates on keyboards (Rush, Expression).
 Billy Green on guitar (Doug Parkinson in Focus) replaced Doyle; Green, in turn, was replaced by Rob MacKenzie, and then by Ray Oliver (The Light).
 In January 1971 King Harvest issued a cover version of "Wichita Lineman", which peaked at No. 35 on the National Top 60.

 By March 1971 Kennedy and McGuire had left King Harvest to join Doug Parkinson in Focus, which were a pop rock group led by Parkinson on vocals.
 Due to legal disputes Parkinson found difficulties in recording at that time, although they released a single, "Purple Curtains" (September 1971).
-Also during that year Cadd invited Kennedy and McGuire to work on Russell Morris' album, Bloodstone (August 1971).
+Also during that year Cadd invited Kennedy and McGuire to work on Russell Morris's album, Bloodstone (August 1971).
 By December Kennedy and McGuire had joined Leo de Castro & Friends.
 The initial line-up included MacKenzie, Tim Martin on saxophone and flute, and Charlie Tumahai on vocals and percussion (Healing Force, Chain).
 Friends appeared at the inaugural Sunbury Pop Festival in January 1972.

 1972: Friends

 In August 1972 Friends released a single, "B-B-Boogie", which rock music historian, Ian McFarlane, described as "exceptional hard rock".
 Duncan Kimball of MilesAgo website felt it was a "solid boogie-rock number."
 The track was co-written by Kennedy with de Castro, McGuire and Tumahai.
 Kimball preferred the B-side, "Freedom Train", which he opined was a "driving, prog-jazz" track that "became their signature tune", it was "one of the best Australian progressive recordings of the '70s."
 McFarlane noticed that it was a "jubilant jazz-tinged" work.

-Friends appeared at the Sunbury Pop Festival in January 1973 as a six-piece – Kennedy, de Castro, Green, Martin, McGuire and Oliver.
+Friends appeared at the Sunbury Pop Festival in January 1973 as a six-piece: Kennedy, de Castro, Green, Martin, McGuire and Oliver.
 Three of their performances "Lucille", "Bird on a Wire" and "La La Song", were recorded for a live 3× LP album, Sunbury 1973 – The Great Australian Rock Festival (April) by various artists on Mushroom Records.
 Soon after Green, Martin and Oliver left and, in April, Ray Burton joined on guitar (ex-Delltones, Executives).
 In June a four-piece line-up of Kennedy, Burton, de Castro and McGuire performed "Freedom Train" and McGuire's newly written track, "Lady Montego", at one of the final concerts at The Garrison venue.
 The tracks were issued on the live album, Garrison: The Final Blow, Unit 1, by various artists on Mushroom Records.